Post

 While local computers are suitable for small to medium simulations, larger molecular systems require more computational power.
 For these cases, researchers typically use high-performance computing (HPC) clusters.

-To manage software installations at the user level on the cluster, we will use Miniconda , a lightweight package and environment manager that helps maintain consistent software environments.
+In this chapter, we will setup account at SIU’s BigDawg HPC cluster and installing GROMACS and necessary packages at user level.
+To manage software installations at the user level on the cluster, we will use Miniconda , a lightweight package and environment manager that enables reproducible and isolated software environments without requiring administrative privileges.
 This chapter includes step-by-step instructions for:

-• Setting up Linux using WSL2
+• Setting up Linux using WSL2 on a personal computer

-• Installing and configuring GROMACS
+• Installing and configuring GROMACS on both a personal computer and the BigDawg HPC cluster

-BBy the end of this chapter, you will have a working MD simulation environment on both local systems (Windows + WSL2) and the BigDawg HPC cluster.
+By the end of this chapter, you will have a working MD simulation environment on both local systems (Windows + WSL2) and the BigDawg HPC cluster.

 13.2.
 WSL2